Cerberus-Wallet/cerberus-firmware/common/tools/README.md

  * suite : NO
 ```

-Afterwards, review and commit changes to `defs/support.json`, and update the `trezor-common`
+Afterwards, review and commit changes to `defs/support.json`, and update the `cerberus-common`
 submodule in your target firmware.

 ## Releasing a new firmware